Khushba94/uni-eed-book/README.md

 # Uni-eed Book
-## Dependency
+Uni-eed book is a simple android based application made exclusively for university going students who are tired of buying text books that they require for one or two courses, the app aims to open up a platform for the students to buy, sell and excahnge their used books at fair prices and also reduce the hassle of going to book stores.
-- beautifulsoup
+### Software:
-Uni-eed book is a simple android based app made specially for university going students who are interested in buying, selling or exchanging used books
+- Android Studio